What Happens if I Miss the Deadline for Requesting a Unitary Patent?

 If a non-machine translation is not available by the one-month deadline for requesting a Unitary Patent, the request may be filed without the translation initially.
 In accordance with Rule 7(3) of the Rules relating to Unitary Patent Protection (UPR), the EPO will then invite the requester to provide the translation within a further non-extendable one-month period.

-Should the translation not be filed within that period, the request for a Unitary Patent will be finally rejected.
-Re-establishment of rights is not available.
+Should the translation not be filed within the period for responding to the invitation, the request for a Unitary Patent will be finally rejected.
+Re-establishment of rights is not available in respect of this deadline.
 Therefore, the only way to proceed with protection would be via individual national validations.
 The national validation route remains available for all countries covered by the Unitary Patent.

 The deadline for national validation is typically three months from grant of the European Patent.
 However, most countries participating in the Unitary Patent will be introducing provisions that permit late national validation in the case that a request for a Unitary Patent is rejected after the normal deadline for national validation.
-At the time of writing, Bulgaria, Belgium, the Czech Republic, Denmark, Germany, Estonia, France, Italy, Latvia, Lithuania, Hungary, the Netherlands, Austria, Portugal, Romania, Slovenia, Finland and Sweden have confirmed that they intend to introduce such provisions, and Greece, Ireland, Luxembourg and Slovakia are considering the matter.
+Of the 17 countries currently participating in the Unitary Patent, provisions have, at the time of writing, already been introduced in Bulgaria, Belgium, Estonia, Finland, France, Germany, Italy, Lithuania and Sweden.
+Austria, Denmark, Latvia, Portugal, the Netherlands and Slovenia have confirmed that they intend to introduce such provisions, and Luxembourg and Malta are considering the matter.
+Of the countries intending to participate in the Unitary Patent at a later date, the Czech Republic, Hungary, Romania intend to introduce provisions, and Greece, Ireland, and Slovakia are considering the matter.